superfly/docs/django/getting-started/index.html.md

 The `fly launch` prompt asks us four questions:

 - No, we do not want Fly to overwrite our `Dockerfile`
-- You can either create a unique app name like `fly-django-getting-started` or use an auto-generated option
+- You can create a unique app name like `django-hello-fly` or use an auto-generated option
 - Select the [Fly.io region](https://fly.io/docs/reference/regions/) closest to you
 - Decline to set up a PostgreSQL database right now